zatkiller/Company-example-webpage/README.md

 # Company example webpage
- Created a company webpage for fun using CSS grid and flexbox
+ Created a company webpage for fun using CSS grid and flexbox.